PS5 Price Hike, Meta Layoffs: End of Cheap Gaming?

 Sony raises PS5 prices, Meta cuts staff, Nintendo stumbles.
 Will gamers have to pay more?
 Analysis of the situation.

-"We've a lot going on – new hardware, new audiences, new games"— Director of Games at Meta.
-What the director says in GDC does not match actual personnel decisions.
-The company is firing people while claiming it has a plan.
+"We've a lot going on – new hardware, new audiences, new games," the Director of Games at Meta claimed during a recent conference.

 What This Means For Your Wallet